alexander-kastil/m365-copilot/.devcontainer/readme.md

-# M365 Copilot Development Environment
+# Copilot Agents Development Environment

-This repository provides **two distinct development container configurations** for Microsoft 365 and Copilot development, each optimized for different use cases.
+This repository provides **two distinct development container configurations** for Microsoft 365 Copilot Agents development, each optimized for different use cases.

 ## 🎯 Configuration Overview